 NOTE: We found all these reports with simple Google searches.
 Many firms make reports and updates publicly available if you search for the right keywords.

 Q: Thanks for explaining that.

-Previous interviewees in research have said they spent more time speaking with investors and management teams than they did on financial modeling.
+Previous equity research associate interviewees have said they spent more time speaking with investors and management teams than they did on financial modeling.

 What was your experience?

 A: I agree with those previous comments; you do a lot of modeling for the initiating coverage reports, but not quite as much after that.